spinner

 5. To assemble each taco, spread a dollop of avocado cream on a tortilla.
 Top with a piece of fish, a large spoonful of coleslaw and some cilantro leaves.
 Pass the lime wedges, hot sauce and remaining coleslaw at the table.

-wine recommendation A crisp, floral wine complements the mild fish and avocado cream.
-Try the Alsatian 1998 Kuentz-Bas Pinot Blanc.
+A crisp, floral wine complements the mild fish and avocado cream.
+Try an Alsatian Pinot Blanc.